 2022 SCOPING PLAN RECOMMENDATION 2045 CAP CONSISTENCY T1.1: Incentivize residential and community-serving uses to be developed in high quality transit areas (HQTAs), while ensuring inclusion of vital public amenities, such as parks and active transportation infrastructure.
 T1.2: Develop land use tools that will increase the production of a diversity of housing types, such as missing middle housing.
 Local government is well-positioned to design housing policies to address climate goals and design climate policies to meet the State's housing needs.
 Land use strategies that support more compact development in infill areas, particularly those already displaying efficient resident travel patterns, have the greatest potential to reduce emissions.
-Infill housing development alleviates pressure to develop on the urban periphery, preserving natural and working lands and areas often at risk of wildfire.
-The 2045 CAP and other County programs and policies are consistent with this recommendation for the following reasons: a • Housing Element: In 2022, the County updated its Housing Element to reduce regulatory barriers and provide incentives to promote the equitable distribution of sustainable housing development through programs that include but are not limited to the Rezoning Program, Residential Parking Program, Rent Stabilization Ordinance, and Affordable Housing and Sustainable Communities Program.
-T1: Increase Density Near High-Quality Transit Areas: T1.1: Incentivize residential and community-serving uses to be developed in high quality transit areas (HQTAs), while ensuring inclusion of vital public amenities, such as parks and active transportation infrastructure.
+Infill housing development alleviates pressure to develop on the urban periphery, preserving natural and working lands and areas often at risk of wildfire. missing middle housing.
+The 2045 CAP and other County programs and policies are consistent with this recommendation for the following reasons: ^a Housing Element: In 2022, the County updated its Housing Element to reduce regulatory barriers and provide incentives to promote the equitable distribution of sustainable housing development through program, Residential Parking Program, Rent Stabilization Ordinance, and Affordable Housing and Sustainable Communities Program.
+T1: Increase Density Near High-Quality Transit Areas: T1.1: Increase Density Near High-Quality Transit Areas: T1.1: Increase Density Near High-Quality areas (HQTAs), while ensuring inclusion of vital public amenities, such as parks and active transportation infrastructure.
 T1.2: Develop land use tools that will increase the production of a diversity of housing types, such as missing middle housing.
 T2: Develop Land Use Plans Addressing Jobs-Housing Balance and Increase Mixed Use: By 2030, achieve a job density of 300 jobs per acre; For communities with an imbalance of jobs/housing (+ 20%), develop community plans to identify and quantify strategies for bringing below 20%.
-T2.1: Develop community plans that will increase the percentage of residents who could live and work within the same community, and that could decrease VMT. • T4: Broaden Options for Transit, Active Transportation, and Alternative Modes of Transportation: By 2030, double transit service hours from 560,000 to 1.12 million; by 2030, install bus-only lanes and signal prioritization on all major transit thoroughfares 100% of all transit routes; by 2030, ensure that 75% of unincorporated Los Angeles County residents live within one-half mile of shuttle or mobility service T4.1: Expand and improve the frequency of service of unincorporated Los Angeles County shuttles and explore new mobility services, such as micro transit, autonomous delivery vehicles, micro mobility, and on-demand autonomous shuttles.
+T2.1: Develop community plans that will increase the percentage of residents who could live and work within the same community, and that could decrease VMT.
+T4: Broaden Options for Transit, Active Transportation, and Alternative Modes of Transportation: By 2030, chieve a job install bus-only lanes and signal prioritization on all major transit thoroughfares 100% of all transit routes; by 2030, ensure that 75% of unincorporated Los Angeles County residents live within one-half mile of shuttle or mobility service T4.1: Expand and improve the frequency of service of unincorporated Los Angeles County shuttles and explore new mobility services, such as micro transit, autonomous delivery vehicles, micro mobility, and on-demand autonomous shuttles.
 T4.2 through T4.4.
 T4.6: Offer free transit passes for students, youth, seniors, people with disabilities, and low-income populations.
 T4.7 through T4.10.
 CAP Checklist: If the project has a residential component and 100% of the units, excluding manager's units, are set aside for lower income households, then the project can screen out of several of the required transportation elements.